Capture of USS Chesapeake: Aftermath

+Commemorations

+Graves of those who died of their wounds after the battle are marked in the cemetery of the Royal Naval Dockyard, Halifax and at St. Paul's Church in Halifax.
+Lawrence's coffin was later reinterred from Halifax to Trinity Church Cemetery in New York City.
+A plaque was erected to commemorate the battle in Halifax in 1927 and may be seen at Point Pleasant Park.
+Shannon's bell is displayed at the Maritime Museum of the Atlantic in Halifax in an exhibit about the battle which includes a surgeon's chest and mess kettle from Chesapeake.
+Cannons believed to be from Shannon and Chesapeake are displayed either side of Province House, Nova Scotia's legislature.

 A sister ship of HMS Shannon has been restored and preserved, HMS Trincomalee of the Leda class; she can be seen in a dock at Hartlepool in the North East of England and is the oldest British warship afloat.

 In fiction

 The capture of USS Chesapeake by HMS Shannon features prominently in The Fortune of War, the sixth book in the Aubrey–Maturin series of historical fiction novels by Patrick O'Brian, and first published in 1979.
-The main characters, having escaped Boston as prisoners of war, are on board the Shannon during the engagement.
-The battle is described with considerable accuracy by O'Brian, with his fictional characters playing only minor roles in the action.
+The main characters, having escaped Boston, where they were being held as prisoners of war, are on board the Shannon during the engagement.
+The battle is described with considerable accuracy by O'Brian, with his fictional characters playing minor roles in the action.

-The battle is mentioned in chapter 12 of the science fiction novel Starship Troopers by Robert A. Heinlein, and was also referred to in the novel Anne of the Island by Lucy Maud Montgomery.
+In the novel Anne of the Island, Canadian author Lucy Maud Montgomery illustrates the significance of the battle in Nova Scotia history when the title character finds the grave of a midshipman killed in the battle.
+She reflects on the excitement of the 1813 arrival of Shannon flying the "meteor flag of England” with the defeated Chesapeake carrying Lawrence's body in her wake.
+Anne loved the story because of the brave, defeated commander, and notes that the eighteen-year-old midshipman 'died of desperate wounds received in gallant action'; the epitaph "is such as a soldier might wish for".